mecid/mecid.github.io/_posts/2023-06-20-mastering-scrollview-in-swiftui-target-behavior.md

 The *context* parameter is an instance of the *ScrollTargetBehaviorContext* type and provides information about the context in which the scroll target updates.
 It provides access to enabled axes, velocity, container size, content size, original target, etc.

+> To learn more about additions to the *ScrollView*, take a look at my ["Mastering ScrollView in SwiftUI.
+Transitions"](/2023/06/13/mastering-scrollview-in-swiftui-transitions/) post.

 With these additions, the *ScrollView* type gains a lot of power and allows us to build a super-custom experience for our users on all Apple platforms.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!